My Story:

 Why do you enjoy hand embroidery?

-I enjoy how easy it is to become totally absorbed in the meditative rhythm of hand embroidery, allowing every stitch to be savoured.
+I enjoy becoming totally absorbed in the meditative rhythm of hand embroidery, allowing every stitch to be savoured.
 The hours fly by while my breathing rate slows down.

 What’s the first thing you can remember stitching?